-Swimming prehistoric elasmosaurus skeleton, Pacific Museum of the Earth, UBC
+Swimming prehistoric elasmosaurus skeleton, Vancouver, B.C.

 In 1988, an elasmosaurus fossil skeleton was found near the Puntledge River in Courtenay, B.C.
 This was a significant local discovery and led the Pacific Museum of the Earth to commission Cetacea to lead the installation of a replica elasmosaur for its main gallery in Fall, 2018.